divyesh-kd/divyesh-kd/README.md

 # Divyesh
 #### Design and Development
- - 🔭 I'm a Full Stack Developer
+ - 🔭 I'm a Full Stack Developer.
  - 🌱 I’m currently learning Analysis,Designing and Development.
  - 👯 I’m looking to collaborate on Analytics project.
 ## Skills: